By CVO Staff

 Princeton University Art Museum

-This art museum is as world class as its host university.
+This art museum is as world-class as its host university.
 Started in the 1750s, Princeton’s collection boasts nearly 100,000 items from all parts of the world.
 Some highlights of the collection include more than 20,000 photographs dating from 1939 to modern times.
 There are modern paintings by artists like Manet, Monet, Kandinsky, Picasso, and many more.
 Fortunately, the museum offers guided tours to ensure its visitors see it all.
 Various events are offered throughout the year.
 The museum also offers unique travel opportunities in which groups can travel to educational destinations worldwide.

 University of New Mexico Art Museum

 New Mexico is beloved as the home of southwestern art.
 That cultural tradition is celebrated at the University of New Mexico Art Museum, which also has the largest collection of fine art in the state.
 The museum’s 30,000+ pieces include hundreds of photographs, ranging in age and style from daguerreotype to digital.
-There are also a number of Old Master paintings and sculptures, plus some early modern and contemporary pieces.
+There are also several Old Master paintings and sculptures, plus some early modern and contemporary pieces.
 Most impressive, however, is the museum’s collection of Georgia O’Keeffe paintings, which the artist bequeathed to the museum in 1979.

 Nasher Museum of Art, Duke University